-In December 2010, we adopted the 2010 Stock Incentive Plan and 2010 Equity Incentive Plan, which expired in 2020.
+In December 2010, we adopted the 2010 Stock Incentive Plan and 2010 Equity Incentive Plan, both of which expired in 2020.
 In August 2020, we adopted the 2020 Equity Incentive Plan.
-Upon the close of the Transaction (see Note 1), we adopted the 2022 Equity Incentive Plan (the 2022 Plan, the 2020 Equity Incentive Plan, the 2010 Stock Incentive Plan and the 2010 Equity Incentive Plan, collectively, the "Plans").
+Upon the close of the Brookline Merger, we adopted the 2022 Equity Incentive Plan (the "2022 Plan", and together with, the 2020 Equity Incentive Plan, the 2010 Stock Incentive Plan and the 2010 Equity Incentive Plan, collectively, the "Plans").
 No further grants will be made under the 2020 Equity Incentive Plan.
-The 2022 Equity Incentive Plan provides for the grant of incentive stock options, non-statutory stock options, restricted stock awards, restricted stock unit, performance stock awards, and other forms of equity awards as described in the 2022 Equity Incentive Plan.
+The 2022 Plan provides for the grant of incentive stock options, non-statutory stock options, restricted stock awards, restricted stock unit, performance stock awards, and other forms of equity awards as described in the 2022 Plan.

-Initially, the maximum number of shares of common stock that we may issue under the 2022 Equity Incentive Plan is 2,573,405 shares plus any shares that may be added to the 2022 Plan's reserve if awards from the 2010 Equity Incentive Plan or 2020 Equity Incentive Plan expire, are canceled or otherwise terminate, up to a maximum of 3,461,319 shares added from such expirations, cancellations, and terminations.
-As of September 30, 2022, Apexigen had reserved 5,985,645 shares of common stock for the issuance of incentive and non-statutory stock options to purchase common stock, stock awards, and restricted stock awards to employees, directors, and consultants under the Plans.
-The number of shares of common stock reserved for issuance under the 2022 Equity Incentive Plan will automatically increase on January 1 of each calendar year, starting on January 1, 2023 through January 1, 2032, in an amount equal to the lesser of (1) 5.0% of the total number of shares of common stock outstanding on the last day of the calendar month before the date of each automatic increase, (2) 3,216,756 shares, or (3) such number of shares determined by the administrator of the 2022 Plan.
+Initially, the maximum number of shares of common stock reserved for issuance under the 2022 Plan was 2,573,405 shares, plus any shares that may be added to the 2022 Plan's reserve if awards from the 2010 Equity Incentive Plan or 2020 Equity Incentive Plan expire, are canceled or otherwise terminate, up to a maximum of 3,461,319 shares added from such expirations, cancellations, and terminations.
+As of June 30, 2023, Apexigen had reserved 6,845,918 shares of common stock for the issuance of incentive and non-statutory stock options to purchase common stock, stock awards, and restricted stock awards to employees, directors, and consultants under the Plans.
+The number of shares of common stock reserved for issuance under the 2022 Plan will automatically increase on January 1 of each calendar year, starting on January 1, 2023 through January 1, 2032, in an amount equal to the lesser of (1) 5.0% of the total number of shares of common stock outstanding on the last day of the calendar month before the date of each automatic increase, (2) 3,216,756 shares, or (3) such number of shares determined by the administrator of the 2022 Plan.
+On January 1, 2023, the number of shares of common stock reserved for issuance under the 2022 Plan automatically increased by 1,132,300 shares.

 The Board determines the period over which options become exercisable and options generally vest over a four-year period.
 No option will become exercisable after the expiration of ten years from the date of grant.
 The term of an incentive stock option ("ISO") granted to a 10% stockholder will not exceed five years from the date of the grant.
-The exercise price of an ISO and non-statutory stock option ("NSO") will not be less than 100% of the estimated fair value of the shares on the date of grant, respectively, and the exercise price of an ISO and NSO granted to a 10% stockholder will not be less than 110% of the estimated fair value of the shares on the date of grant.
+The exercise price of an ISO and non-statutory stock option ("NSO") will not be less than 100% of the estimated fair value of the shares on the date of grant, and the exercise price of an ISO and NSO granted to a 10% stockholder will not be less than 110% of the estimated fair value of the shares on the date of grant.